pmhahn/pmhahn.github.io/_posts/2020-05-03-debian-oot-build.md

 * `dpkg-genbuildinfo` has the `-u$dir` option.
 * `dpkg-genchanges` has the `-u$dir` option.

-So for first try for an *out-of-tree* build we can do it like this:
+So for a first try for an *out-of-tree* build we can do it like this:

 ```sh
 #/bin/sh